 How to Keep Sunflowers from Drooping

-Excellent cultural conditions are the key in how to keep sunflowers from drooping.
+Excellent cultural conditions are the key to keeping sunflowers from drooping.
 If the plants are in a shaded area or have too much or too little water, you may find them droopy looking.
 Sow sunflowers in full sun in moderately fertile, well-draining soil.
-Water them with one inch of water per week depending upon rainfall.
+Water them with one inch (2.5 cm.) of water per week depending upon rainfall.
 Check the soil prior to watering.
-Allow the top ½ inch of soil to dry between watering, which will help prevent fungal infections.
+Allow the top ½ inch (1.25 cm.) of soil to dry between watering, which will help prevent fungal infections.
 Keep the area around the plants weed and detritus free.

 Sunflowers don’t usually need fertilizer, but a little boost won’t hurt them.
 Too much nitrogen, however, will result in healthy green foliage and few blooms.
 Use a low nitrogen food such as a 5-10-10.
-Sprinkle the lowest application recommendation on the manufacturer’s label, generally ½ cup per 25 square feet.
+Sprinkle the lowest application recommendation on the manufacturer’s label, generally ½ cup (120 mL) per 25 square feet (7.5 square m.).